-Changes in school enrollment are a natural representations of change in population, both in absolute terms of population growth, but also indicative of the changing dynamics of household characteristics.
+Changes in school enrollment are a natural represents of change in population, both in absolute terms of population growth, but also indicative of the changing dynamics of household characteristics.
 From 2012 to 2017, a 6.1% increase in total population yielded an increase of 4.8% in regional school enrollment.
-Similarly, the school enrollment in 2045 is expected to increase by 29.1% slightly less than the 29.5% growth of the population, as shown in Exhibit 14.
+Similarly, the school enrollment in 2045 is expected to increase by 29.1% as a result of 29.5% growth of the population, compared with 2017 as shown in Exhibit 14.